Investigation of the Effect of Thermal-Induced Atomic Motion on the Conductance of Copper Thin Films: Results and Discussion

 \subsubsection{Roughened Cu Surface}

 After introducing roughness to the surface of the system, a similar procedure was performed to determine the electron transport properties of the roughened surface systems.
+Due to limited computational resources, only a single roughness profile was examined in this case.
+However, we direct interested readers to our previous work~\cite{batzingerComputationalInvestigationElectron2024c}, where varying roughness configurations are compared for a smaller and static system.
 We started by inducing different surface roughness percentages to the pristine thin film structure and the top-down view of these roughness profiles are shown in Fig.~S4 of the Supplemental Material~\cite{SM}.
 Figure~\ref{Percentage_Roughness}a shows the transmission of three different percentages of roughness as well as the pristine system (0~\%).
 When inspecting the transmission spectra of 0\% (complete surface) and 4\% surface roughness (1 surface vacancy), a minor decrease is expected due to electron scattering at the vacancy.
 Next, a significant reduction in transmission was observed between 4\% and 50\% (12 surface vacancies) due to the increase in the number of scattering sites and a large reduction in the number of Cu atoms.
 However, when comparing the transmission between 50\% and 100\% (24 surface vacancies), an increase in transmission was observed despite having fewer Cu atoms in the system.
 This phenomenon indicates that an increase in surface roughness up to 50\% drastically lowers the transmission, but further increases in the surface roughness percentage beyond 50\% allow the system to partially recover some of the transmission lost.
 This trend translates to the low-bias conductance of the different surface roughness systems at 0~K: There is a 2.85\% reduction between 0\% and 4\% surface roughness; a 28.97\% reduction between 4\% and 50\% surface roughness; and an 18.24\% increase between 50\% and 100\% surface roughness.